-As a Christian ethicist, she issues via the intertwining lenses of eco-theology, liberation theology, ecofeminism, sustainability, and service-learning and community engagement.
-She constantly strives to communicate her Christ-centered approach to physical, social and spiritual healing in the many talks, fundraisers, think-tanks, lyceums, advisory boards, retreats, field trips, and panels she participates in or hosts, and with the student organizations, she advises on campus.
+As a science-trained, Christian ethicist engaged in interfaith dialogue work, Dr. Wright engages contemporary social issues in an interdisciplinary way and constantly strives to communicate her integral approach to physical, social and spiritual healing and wholeness in the many talks, fundraisers, non-profit boards, advisory teams, retreats, and panels she participates in or hosts.

-Her fur babies keep her grounded as does her gardens, her daughter Draven, and husband Todd.
+Her fur babies keep her grounded as does her gardens, her college bound kid Draven, and husband Todd.